richard-scryber/PaperworkDayDocs/docs/index.md

 ## Creating a document preview - with Plain old Javascript

+#### Add a reference to the javascript.

-The (second) easiset was to create a document with Paperwork is to firstly, add a reference to the script file in your html head.
+The easiset was to create a document with Paperwork is to firstly, add a reference to the script file in your html head.

 ```html

     <script src='https://www.paperworkday.net/paperwork.min.js'  ></script>

 ```

+#### Add a container for the preview.

 And a div with a specific id (or unique selector) where you would like the document to be shown in the the body of the page.